Q: Why do Christians baptize?

 Q: If I was baptized in another denomination, should I get baptized now as a Lutheran?

-No. There is no such thing as a Lutheran baptism, or a Catholic baptism, or a nondenominational baptism, etc. Christian baptism that happens with the words "in the name of the Father, and of the Son, and of the Holy Spirit" is the same, regardless of where it takes place.
+No. Christian baptism that happens with the words "in the name of the Father, and of the Son, and of the Holy Spirit" is the same, regardless of where it takes place or at what church or denomination.
 Provided you were baptized in the triune name of God, you do not need to be baptized in a Lutheran Church to become a part of this Christian community.

 Q: Why do some churches "dunk" the people who get baptized, and other churches don't?